kr4m123/COMP4037-Coursework-2/README.md

 <h3>Repository contents:</h3>

-- CW2_Build_Treemap.Rmd - R markdown file to prepare the data and construct the treemap

-- CW2_Build_Treemap.html - HTML render of the R document

 - Column descriptions.txt - Descriptions of each column listed in the dataset's CSV file, please read the original paper for a full description of the columns

+- treemap_full.ipynb - Python file that prepares the data and constructs the treemaps

+- treemap_full.html - *dynamic* HTML render of the resulting treemaps

-- treemap.png - Resulting treemap saved as a png file
+- treemap_static.png - *static* treemap saved as a png file (only shows total impact)

+- Supporting Code (folder) - Old code that constructs treemaps separately, kept for completeness